Using WSL in Windows

 Flashing to your Device

-External USB-Serial
+External USB-to-Serial

 ../_images/wsl_demsg_tail_usb_serial.png